OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 * Verify that standard `RuntimeException`s (e.g.`NullPointerException`, `IndexOutOfBoundsException`, `ActivityNotFoundException`, `CancellationException`, `SQLException`) are anticipated upon by creating proper null-checks, bound-checks and alike.
 See <sup>[2]</sup> for an overview of the provided child-classes of `RuntimeException`.
 If the developer still throws a child of `RuntimeException` then this should always be intentional and that intention should be handled by the calling method.
 * Verify that for every non-runtime `Throwable`, there is a proper catch handler, which ends up handling the actual exception properly.
 * Verify that the application doesn't expose sensitive information while handling exceptions in its UI or in its log-statements, but are still verbose enough to explain the issue to the user.
+* Verify that any confidential information, such as keying material and/or authentication information is always wiped at the `finally` blocks in case of a high risk application.

 #### Dynamic Analysis